How to build a Gantt chart into Microsoft Teams with Bryntum

 - Microsoft Edge or Google Chrome

-Set up a new blank app in Teams
+Set up a new blank Tab app in Teams

-To create a new blank app in Teams, you’ll need to first install the Microsoft Teams Toolkit.
-The Teams Toolkit provides several useful tools that help in the app development process, such as tools for provisioning and deployment of cloud resources and the ability to publish the app to the Teams store.
+To create a new blank app in Teams, you first need to install the Microsoft 365 Agents Toolkit.
+The Agents Toolkit provides several useful tools that help in the app development process, such as tools for provisioning and deploying cloud resources and enabling you to publish the app to the Teams store.

-Once installed, you’ll see the Teams Toolkit icon appear in the VS Code Activity Bar.
+Once installed, you’ll see the Agents Toolkit icon appear in the VS Code Activity Bar.

 Check that sideloading is enabled

-To check whether your account has a tenant with admin access, follow these steps:
+To check whether your account has a tenant with admin access, log in to Teams, open the Apps page in the left-hand sidebar, then open the Manage your apps tab.

 If you do not have admin access, sign up for the Microsoft 365 developer program by following these steps: